 - Youth undertaking high risk behaviours including offending

 The EYOP intervention aims to reduce long term involvement in the criminal justice system by engaging with the young person and their family, assessing their needs and referring them to youth services.
 These may include:

 - Victims of crime

 Areas of operation

-- Werribee Police Station (servicing the areas of Wyndham, Hobson’s Bay and Maribyrnong)
+- Werribee Police Station (servicing Wyndham, Hobson’s Bay and Maribyrnong)

-- Dandenong Police Station (servicing Greater Dandenong, Casey and Cardinia).
+- Dandenong Police Station (servicing Greater Dandenong, Cardinia and Casey).

 - 2018-19 – initial funding for a one-year pilot

 - 2019-20 – funding for an additional year of operation (ending in August 2020)